auryn31/blog/content/posts/ivy-lee-e-ink-with-notion.md

 ## How I use it

-To increase my productivity, I now also use the method.
+To increase my productivity, I use this method.
 However, I don't apply it quite as stringently as described above.

-The book [make time](https://maketime.blog/) by Jake Knapp and John Zeratsky takes up the method.
-They say, that you should only look for one highlight for the day and not be so strict about the other items you write down.
+The book [Make Time](https://maketime.blog/) by Jake Knapp and John Zeratsky takes up the method.
+But they say that you should only look for **one** highlight of the day and not be so strict about the other items you write down.
 However, you should place one task above everything else and work through it.

-That's how I'm using it now.
-So it's a combination of make time and Ivy Lee.
-I write down five or six tasks for the next day and mark the highlight.
+That's how I'm using it.
+So it's a combination of Make Time and the Ivy Lee method.
+I write down three to five tasks for the next day and mark one as the highlight of the day.

+For this, I use [Notion](https://www.notion.so/), because I already use Notion a lot as my knowledge database.
+I dump all my important links in there, write a lot of documentation and remember things in there and use the database feature a lot to categorize and sort all this information.

-I use it in Notion.
-So here I have my list of elements and also a calendar with my tasks for the day.
+So here I have my list of elements on my home page with a calendar to see every time I am at the home page.
 It looks something like this:

 ![How it looks like in Notion](/img/ivy-lee-e-ink-with-notion/example.png "How it looks like in Notion")

 ## Issue

-But my problem is that I don't always have the tasks in front of me.
+But my problem is that I don't always have the tasks in front of me, because I am not that often on the start page.
 Here, for example, [Ali Abdaal](https://www.youtube.com/channel/UCoOae5nYA7VqaXzerajD0lg) describes that he uses [Zettelkasten](https://www.youtube.com/watch?v=Bry8a_7b9aM).

-So I don't always see my tasks or my highlight, but if I have it permanently in front of my eyes, I stick to it and always try to do my most important task.
+So I don't always see my tasks or my highlight of the day, but if I have it permanently in front of my eyes, I stick to it more consistent and always try to do my most important task.

 So I thought about just using an e-paper display.
 And since Notion recently made its [API](https://developers.notion.com/) public, I can finally put my project into practice.

-## E-Paper display
+## E-Paper Display

 So I decided to use an e-paper display.
 In the first step, I use the Lilygo board, which is available for less than 20$.
-The ESP32 already has wifi integrated, which makes everything a little easier.
+The ESP32 already has WiFi integrated, which makes everything a little easier.
 The E-Paper display has 2.13 inch and can display about 7 lines.
 So perfect for my project.

 ## Getting Started